-The first set of stairs lead to the first floor and the main living area.
-With its open fire and stunning elevated views of the sea and surrounds, this is a great space for the family to relax in front of the wood burning stove after a day of exploration.
-There is also a bookcase with reading material and board games and a television with dvd player and freeview channels.
-The first floor is also home to the master double bedroom; a large twin bedroom and two bathrooms.
+The first set of stairs lead to the first floor, home to the master double bedroom; a second double bedroom, a large twin bedroom and two bathrooms.
 The final set of stairs lead to the top floor and a landing with a bedroom on either side and a bathroom straight ahead.
 These two bedrooms each have two single beds, coombed ceilings and a skylight.
 Children really love exploring the house as it has a great layout, lots of character and of course, the sea, coastline and sandy bay, all at close hand.

 The land around Old Ferry House is renowned for its wildlife and is partly designated as a Site of Special Scientific Interest.
 White tailed sea eagles, hen harriers and short-eared owls are some of the birds to look out for; and red deer often roam the flats close to the house alongside the highland cattle.
 You can walk along the coast in either direction whilst looking out for otters, porpoises and dolphins.

 Grasspoint is also home to Grasspoint Cottage, the only other property within sight, sleeping two.
 This little crofter's cottage can be hired in conjunction with the main house, but they are far enough apart so guests enjoy privacy.